-A leading U.S. financial institution in several SEC-registered notes offerings, totaling more than $8 billion (HSBC).
+HSBC in several SEC-registered notes offerings, totaling more than $8 billion.

 Allergan in its $30 billion three-part offering in connection with its $70.5 billion acquisition of a pharmaceutical company; in the company’s structured accelerated share repurchase of $10 billion of outstanding shares; in its concurrent bond offering and tender offer; and in multiple bond offerings.

-An investment and insurance company on multiple high-profile matters, including the $2.5 billion capital investment by Allianz and the $3.3 billion capital raise to repay TARP funds.
-She also advised on securities regulatory, disclosure and corporate governance matters (The Hartford).
+The Hartford on multiple high-profile matters, including the $2.5 billion capital investment by Allianz and the $3.3 billion capital raise to repay TARP funds, and on securities regulatory, disclosure, and corporate governance matters.

 - Member, Committee on Securities Regulation, New York City Bar Association